dwfault/AirTokens/Link_Platform__LNK_/mint integer overflow.md

 If the owner of the contract mint another 0x8000000000000000000000000000000000000000000000000000000000000000 LNK to the user again,  integer overflow happened which make balanceOf this user to be 0.

+And actually the owner of the contract could control the balance of an arbitary user to be an aribitary value.

 This is a serious problem for digital assets.
 Not a good thing for an organization who has a  poor code but fancy website(https://cryptolink.network).